mjoshua97241/bank-fraud-detection-project/README.md

 *   **Advanced Anomaly Detection:** Exploring advanced deep learning models for more sophisticated anomaly detection.
 *   **Expanded Fraud Typologies:** Expanding the system to cover additional fraud typologies and patterns.

-## Research Paper / Methodology Document
-A detailed methodology document (akin to a science paper) explaining the project's approach, challenges, and impact, without revealing confidential data or proprietary code, is currently being prepared and will be linked here once published.
-This document serves as a comprehensive overview for understanding the project's depth and your problem-solving skills.

 ## Contact
 *   Email: vargas.michaeljoshua@gmail.com
 *   LinkedIn: https://www.linkedin.com/in/mljosh/